megaStar277/code-push-server/docs/README.md

 ## config react-native project

 > Follow the react-native-code-push docs, addition iOS add a new entry named CodePushServerURL, whose value is the key of ourself CodePushServer URL.
-Andriod use the new CodePush constructor in MainApplication point CodePushServerUrl
+Android use the new CodePush constructor in MainApplication point CodePushServerUrl

 iOS eg. in file Info.plist